 Ensure that the older people including those in care homes can access the Talking Therapies Service.
 Intermediate Care - The Older Peoples' Partnership Board agreed a new model for the provision of intermediate care.
 Phase 1 of the new model begun in December 2016 with the development of a new 20 bedded community based Intermediate Care facility and adopting a multi-agency approach to deliver community based rehabilitation.
 Phase 2 will seek to further decrease dependency in acute bed usage and utilise and increase resources in community /social care provision.
-The change would also allow all key partners to strengthen the discharge to assess model, and increase in investment in community / home-care based intermediate care and rehabilitation, funded by a reduction in the capacity and acuity of bed- based provision.
+The change would also allow all key partners to strengthen the discharge to assess model, and increase in investment in community / home-care based intermediate care and rehabilitation, funded by a reduction in the capacity and acuity of bed-based provision.
 Older People with a Learning Disability - services are in place however additional work is needed in this area.
-Establish a 'baseline' for a person who has a learning disability, to support dementia diagnosis in later life Need to skill up the workforce who support people with a learning disability to ensure that they can indentify and support people with a learning disability who may have dementia Age UK are the main provider of post diagnostic support for people with dementia and their carers.
+Need to establish a 'baseline' for a person who has a learning disability, to support dementia diagnosis in later life.
+Need to skill up the workforce who support people with a learning disability to ensure that they can indentify and support people with a learning disability who may have dementia.
+Age UK are the main provider of post diagnostic support for people with dementia and their The CCG will regularly review the impact of this service. carers.
 The Service includes provision of Admiral Nurses The CCG has invested funding with Age UK for provision of an Admiral Nurse to provide post diagnostic support for people with dementia and their carers in North Tyneside.
-The CCG will regularly review the impact of this service.
 The Local Authority and the CCG will work with Age UK and other voluntary organisations to maximise potential funding opportunities.
 "Care Plus" is a "new models of care" programme targeted to frail elderly patients, commissioned by the CCG It aims to deliver high quality, cost effective care where inpatient hospital care is by exception.
 The Care Plus team is in place now comprising GPs, geriatricians, nurses, social workers, and admin support, serving the Whitley Bay locality of North Tyneside.
-The service has four key components: Coordination of Care - to ensure patients actually receive the care they need when The CCG will roll out the Care Plus model of care across the other locality areas in North Tyneside.
+The service has four key components: The CCG will roll out the Care Plus model of care across the other locality areas in North Tyneside.
+The CCG will roll out the Care Plus model of care across the other locality areas in North Tyneside.